 Baltimore offers a rich cultural diet.
 Its symphony orchestra performs at the Meyerhoff Hall and the Peabody Conservatory of Music also hosts a concert series, as do several local universities.
-The city supports many educational and cultural institutions including the Maryland Science Center, Baltimore Opera Company, Center Stage, the Walters Art Museum, the Visionary Art Museum, the Reginald F. Lewis Museum of African American History & Culture, the Baltimore Museum of Art, several repertory theatres, and over a dozen museums and excellent bookstores.
+The city supports many educational and cultural institutions including the Maryland Science Center, Center Stage, the Walters Art Museum, the Visionary Art Museum, the Reginald F. Lewis Museum of African American History & Culture, the Baltimore Museum of Art, several repertory theatres, and over a dozen museums and excellent bookstores.
 For other entertainment, there is the National Aquarium and the Maryland Zoo.

 It is worth visiting all of the things for which Charm City is famous—catching an Orioles game at Camden Yards, watching the Ravens, or enjoying steamed crabs at one of Baltimore’s famed seafood restaurants.